History

 2019

 It all started in June 2019 with a table.
-The idea was to attach a small tablet to an existing urban bollard.
-I wanted to create one with my own design and only reclaimed wood, in the spirit of upcycling.
-After a few tests to validate the idea, I made a first prototype with scrap wood and a beer can cut in half as an ashtray or flower pot.
+The idea was to attach a small shelf to an existing urban bollard.
+I wanted to create one with my own design, using only reclaimed wood, in an upcycling spirit.
+After a few tests to validate the idea, I made a first prototype with wood scraps and a beer can cut in half to serve as an ashtray or flower pot.

-Alongside my architecture studies (from 2018 to 2021), I developed the object and created a fastening system using butterfly screws, which allows for perfect stability.
-I knew nothing about carpentry and had to learn everything with the help of a Versailles association called ADN.
-I did what I could: I recovered scraps of wood after workshops and projects and I made prototypes after classes.
+While studying architecture (from 2018 to 2021), I developed the object and created a fastening system using wing nuts, which ensures perfect stability.
+I knew nothing about carpentry and had to learn everything with the help of an association in Versailles called ADN.
+I did what I could: I collected wood scraps after workshops and projects and made prototypes after classes.

-I also created an ashtray that attaches to a pole.
-I conducted some tests on public roads to validate this second idea.
-So I deployed three ashtrays on poles, in front of metro stations, in the 11th arrondissement of Paris.
-The tests were conclusive: with such an original object, passersby are tempted to throw their cigarette butts in the ashtray.
-My long-term goal would be to prevent thousands of cigarette butts from ending up on the ground and, perhaps, one day, to integrate them into a recycling chain.
+I also created an ashtray that attaches around a pole.
+I carried out some tests on public roads to validate this second idea.
+I therefore deployed 3 ashtrays on poles, in front of metro stations, in the 11th arrondissement of Paris.
+The tests were conclusive: with an original object, passers-by are tempted to throw their cigarette butts into the ashtray.
+My long-term goal would be to prevent thousands of cigarette butts from ending up on the ground and, why not, to integrate them into a recycling chain one day.

-After having stocked up on sufficient tableware and ashtrays, I cycled around Paris to approach restaurateurs.
-Most of the time, they found the item "cool" and "innovative," which reassured me and made me want to continue.
+After building up a sufficient stock of tables and ashtrays, I cycled around Paris to approach restaurateurs.
+Most of the time, they found the object "cool" and "innovative," which encouraged me and made me want to continue.

-I remain convinced that we must create a durable urban ashtray to reduce cigarette butt pollution on public roads.
+I remain convinced that a solid urban ashtray is necessary to reduce cigarette butt pollution on public roads.
 That's why I continue to innovate and design new objects!

 2020

-After a few weeks of discouragement, the Mayor of Paris announced the free extension of terraces at the end of the first lockdown due to the Covid-19 epidemic.
-I jumped at the chance and decided to call back a few restaurateurs who were interested at the time.
-I then ran into Maxime, the owner of Sophomore (11th arrondissement ).
+After a few weeks of discouragement, the Mayor of Paris announced the free extension of terraces following the first lockdown due to the Covid-19 epidemic.
+I seized the opportunity and decided to call back some restaurateurs who had been interested at the time.
+I then met Maxime, the owner of Sophomore (11th arrondissement).
 A great adventure had just begun.

 Everything happened very quickly.
-I quickly understood that there was a Demand.
-I had to create Supply.
-Small problem: I had nothing, almost no machines, no workshop and only my own hands to produce.
-So I started as best I could, producing a few tables on my balcony in Paris, much to the displeasure of my parents, both of whom were working from home.
-My neighbors were lulled to sleep by the sound of the circular saw for a few weeks before I found a more viable solution.
+I soon realized there was a Demand.
+I had to create the Supply.
+Small problem: I had nothing, almost no machines, no workshop, and only my own hands to produce.
+I started as best I could, making a few tables on my balcony in Paris, much to the displeasure of my parents, both working remotely.
+My neighbors were lulled by the sound of the circular saw for a few weeks before I found a more viable solution.

-Good media coverage allowed me to get started fairly quickly after the lockdown was lifted.
-I was lucky enough to speak with a journalist from Le Parisien , which allowed me to get a few clients and gain a lot of exposure.
-I then appeared on the 7:45 p.m. news on M6 and in "L'innovation du jour," a column on Europe 1 radio.
+Good media coverage allowed me to launch quite quickly after the lockdown.
+I had the chance to speak with a journalist from Le Parisien, which helped me gain some clients and significant visibility.
+Following that, I appeared on M6's 7:45 PM news and in "L'innovation du jour" (Innovation of the Day), a segment on Europe 1 radio.

-With the help of two friends, we found a space, which allowed us to mass produce and meet delivery deadlines.
-I learned a lot, whether in mass production, customer relations, marketing, or negotiation!
+With the help of two friends, we found premises, which allowed us to mass-produce and meet delivery deadlines.
+I learned a tremendous amount, whether in mass production, customer relations, marketing, or negotiation!

-I am very proud to have created a startup using recycled wood and I want to continue.
+I am very proud to have created a startup using reclaimed wood and I want to continue.

 2021

-After a year and a half of work, I'm selling products made from steel and recycled wood!
+After a year and a half of work, I am commercializing products made of steel and recycled wood!
 Everyone has a choice.
-Restaurateurs can opt for a handcrafted item made from recycled wood, or one made from galvanized steel, made in the south of France!
+Restaurateurs can opt for a handcrafted object made of recycled wood, or for a galvanized steel object, manufactured in the south of France!

 2022

-Alongside my urban planning studies at Sciences Po, I continued to develop the Street Furniture branch of Extra Terrasse.
-I then decided to partner with La Tôlerie Forezienne, a Saint-Étienne manufacturer located in Bonson, in the Loire region.
+Alongside my urban planning studies at Sciences Po, I continue to develop the Urban Furniture branch of Extra Terrasse.
+I then decided to partner with La Tôlerie Forezienne, a Saint-Étienne industrial company located in Bonson, in the Loire region.

-Thanks to their expertise and professionalism, we released two products that year that I designed: the Mégonette and the Cyclaccroche.
-In both cases, they are durable and solid products that are designed to avoid anchoring furniture to the floor and therefore cluttering up public spaces.
+Thanks to their expertise and professionalism, that year we launched 2 products I designed: the Mégonette and the Cyclaccroche.
+In both cases, these are durable and solid products designed to avoid embedding furniture in the ground and thus cluttering public space.

 2023

-After making a wooden balcony table in 2021, I decided to create a new one in steel, which attaches to all railings, even if there is no balcony!
-Following Covid, city dwellers are spending more and more time at home, particularly because of teleworking and I really wanted to offer a useful product that meets these new lifestyles.
-I then decided to develop products for individuals by releasing a new product for individuals in 2023: the Balconie.
+After making a wooden balcony table in 2021, I decided to create a new one in steel, which attaches to all railings, even if there's no balcony!
+Following Covid, city dwellers are spending more and more time at home, especially due to remote work, and I really wanted to offer a useful product that responds to these new lifestyles.
+I then decided to develop products for individuals, launching a new product for private customers in 2023: the Balconie.

 "I imagined the Balconie during an evening," Félix

-The Balconie is a table that allows you to create a new living space right in your own home, so you can share a drink by the window, place an ashtray and why not grow plants there.
+The Balconie is a table that allows you to create a new living space directly at home, to share a drink by the window, place an ashtray, and even grow plants.

 2024

-After selling a significant number of Balconies in 2023 and completing my studies and work-study program, I decided to devote myself full-time to my entrepreneurial project.
+After selling a significant number of Balconies in 2023 and finishing my studies and apprenticeship, I decided to dedicate myself full-time to my entrepreneurial project.

-I then joined a "Pépite", the network of student entrepreneurs of the Ministry of Higher Education and Research.
-I am attached to the CNAM and the Pépite Hesam Entreprendre for 2024 and I then took the opportunity to release new Balconie with 4 different colors!
+I then joined a "Pépite," the network of student-entrepreneurs of the Ministry of Higher Education and Research.
+I am attached to CNAM and Pépite Hesam Entreprendre for 2024 and I took the opportunity to release new Balconie models in 4 different colors!

-That year, I was invited onto the BFM Business set and my product was featured in several French and international magazines such as AD Magazine.
+That year, I was invited onto the BFM Business set and my product was featured in several French and international magazines like AD Magazine.

-The launch of the new colors and the Balconie Grand was a real success!
-I then opened new markets: Switzerland, Spain, and Italy!
-I moved into my first premises in Pantin, in the Paris region, and I took care of shipping and packaging alone.
+The launch of the new colors and the Balconie Grand is a real success!
+I then opened up new markets: Switzerland, Spain, and Italy!
+I moved into my first premises in Pantin, in the Paris region, and I manage all the shipping and packaging myself.

-In June 2024, I participated in the Jardins Jardin exhibition at the Villa Windsor Park, where I had the honor of winning the 2024 Innovation Prize!
+In June 2024, I participated in the Jardins Jardin exhibition at the Parc de la Villa Windsor, where I had the honor of winning the 2024 Innovation Prize!

-In November 2024, I learned that I was the winner of the Prix Pépite Ile-de-France!
-This award encourages and supports business creation projects among young graduates in the Ile-de-France region.
-It was presented by the Ministry of Higher Education and Research as well as the Ile-de-France region, BPI, and Pépite.
+In November 2024, I learned that I was a laureate of the Pépite Ile-de-France Award!
+This award encourages and supports business creation projects among young graduates from the Ile-de-France Region.
+It was presented by the Ministry of Higher Education and Research, as well as by the Ile-de-France Region, BPI, and Pépite.

-In December 2024, I also won the Prix Pépite France, which rewards innovative and creative projects from student entrepreneurs nationwide, from a large network of 5,861 project leaders.
-This morning took place at the Bibliothèque Nationale de France and I am very proud to have won these two awards, so a big thank you to the Pépite France network.
+In December 2024, I also won the Pépite France Award, which recognizes innovative and creative projects by student-entrepreneurs nationwide, among a large network of 5,861 project leaders.
+This morning took place at the Bibliothèque Nationale de France, and I am very proud to have received these two awards, so a big thank you to the Pépite France network.

-To end the year in style, I'm launching a new product in my outdoor range: a balcony ashtray!
-Already imagined in 2021 with versions made from reclaimed wood, this model is back but in steel and with a simplified attachment system!
-Made in France, it is practical, functional and offered at an attractive price, making my range more accessible.
+To end the year on a high note, I launched a new product in my outdoor range: an ashtray for balconies!
+Already envisioned in 2021 with versions made from reclaimed wood, this model is back but in steel and with a simplified attachment system!
+Made in France, it is both practical, functional, and offered at an attractive price, making my range more accessible.

 2024 was a particularly intense and decisive year for me.
-It confirmed to me that my project has potential, that my products are finding their place, and that I can now structure myself more.
-It is with great pride that I officially created SASU Extra Terrasse on September 1, 2024.
+It confirmed that my project has potential, that my products are finding their place, and that I can now structure myself further.

 2025

-In 2025, I decided to give up my premises in Pantin and relocate my stock to Dijon, as close as possible to my manufacturer.
-This choice meets a dual objective: to collaborate with a professional logistics company to better manage the shipping of my products and to reduce the carbon footprint by limiting transport distances.
-From now on, all my available products are shipped throughout Europe in less than 24 hours!
+In 2025, I decided to return my premises in Pantin and relocate my stock to Dijon, closer to my manufacturer.
+This choice serves a dual objective: to collaborate with a professional logistics provider to better manage product shipping and to reduce my carbon footprint by limiting transport distances.
+Now, all my available products are shipped worldwide in less than 24 hours!